Boi (slang)

 Boi (plural: bois) is slang within butch and femme and gay male communities for several sexual or gender identities.

-The term has also been used, independently of any meaning related to sexuality, as an alternate spelling for boy.
+The term has also been used, independently of any meaning related to sexuality, as an alternate spelling for boy, often as a jocular (meme) spelling.

 The term is also used in Wales (United Kingdom), particularly in the north, as a familiar term of address or greeting to anyone, regardless of gender or sexual orientation.
 The plural is bois, and may be addressed to a mixed, or any single sex, group.

 Usage

 In the LGBT community

 The term boi may be used to denote a number of sexual orientations and possibilities that are not mutually exclusive: